 The Day After accomplishes its goal of demonstrating that nuclear war would at the very least deprive us of our semi-civilized existence.
 As the personalities of vital, caring people disintegrate, we wonder if those instantly vaporized were luckier than the survivors.
 Robards, Guttenberg, Lori Lethin and William Allen Young succumb to horrid radiation effects.
 The show gives viewers four minutes of violent attack scenes, and then another hour of people we care about suffering in their homes, trying to give aid to others, or drifting on the roads soaking up radiation from the nuclear fallout.

 The production is epic in scope.
 Producer Robert Papazian secured enormous cooperation from Lawrence, Kansas, which allowed streets to be blocked for action scenes and dressed for post-bomb devastation.
 A stretch of divided highway was shut down for the excellently visualized scenes of Dr. Oakes caught on the freeway between cities.
 Thousands of Lawrentians (?) took part in a Gone With the Wind- like crane shot that reveals the floor of a large indoor arena completely covered with the sick, injured and dying.
-Even though most of the film just shows small rooms crowded with people, the film never feels like a discount ‘end of the world’ picture.
+Even though most of the film just shows small rooms crowded with people, it never feels like a discount ‘end of the world’ picture.
 The misery is spread across a lot of faces.

 The special effects offered are brutally affecting, despite not being state of the art.
 Working with a very limited budget, optical expert Robert Blalock came up with graphic depictions of multiple fireball explosions and mushroom clouds, stylistically bleaching the screen in high-contrast imagery to suggest great heat and light.
 Every available launch stock shot is sourced for a montage of scores of missiles rising from silos and vaulting into the sky.
 They appear to be dependable products, made in America.
 Director Meyer stages impressive scenes of panic on the ground, leaving space for telling glimpses of old war memorials, and a symbolic slow-motion white horse, as in ‘behold a pale horse.’